 The Bank Campground was doubled in size in 2019 to include 33 standard individual campsites, two group sites, a camphost site, and a large day-use parking area with restrooms.
 Sand Gulch Campground has 16 standard individual campsites and one group site.
 An expansion project is planned to add sites and day-use parking at Sand Gulch in 2023.
 Campsites for both campgrounds are at the basic level and include a graveled area for a tent pad, kitchen area with picnic table and campfire grate, and a graveled parking space to accommodate one or two vehicles.
 Both campgrounds have vault toilets, visitor information kiosks, fee stations, a gravel/improved access road, day-use parking and rock climbing access trails.
 The current fee is \$7/night for individual sites and \$14 for a group site.
-Due to recent fee tube theft both campgrounds are currently reservation only through the interagency approved Recreation.gov system..
+Due to recent fee tube theft both campgrounds are currently reservation only through the interagency approved Recreation.gov system.
 Field Office staff have been exploring options for electronic first-come first served campsites in combination with reservation only sites.
+The construction of overflow sites for peak use are also being considered.